troskan/BlogManagementAPI/README.md

 1. **Test the application**: Ensure that all features are working as expected.
 2. **Deploy the application**: Deploy the frontend and backend to a hosting service.

+## Deployment

+The application is planned to be deployed at [alvin-strandberg.se](https://www.alvin-strandberg.se/).
+Please note that the website is currently under a total overhaul.

+Please follow this project for updates and release announcements.